sunbeam-labs/sunbeam/docs/usage.rst

 Running
 =======

-To run Sunbeam, make sure you've activated the sunbeam environment and are in the sunbeam folder.
+To run Sunbeam, make sure you've activated the sunbeam environment.
 Then run:

 .. code-block:: shell

-   snakemake --configfile ~/path/to/config.yml
+   sunbeam run -- --configfile ~/path/to/config.yml

 There are many options that you can use to determine which outputs you want.
 By default, if nothing is specified, this runs the entire pipeline.
 However, each